Become a Vendor

 Strengthening Urban to Rural Connections and increasing transparency, traceability, and agricultural education

-Although we have no formal policy on application deadlines, it is unusual for us to be able to accommodate start dates sooner than a few weeks.
+Although we have no formal policy on application deadlines, it is unusual for us to be able to accommodate start dates sooner than a month.
 The more notice you provide, the more likely we're able to find a great spot for your booth.

 If you plan to vend prepared food, come chat with us first to understand our kitchen space and electrical limitations.
 Chat with Public Health about your menu ideas, but don't submit a formal application until you're approved by the market.

-Our market is particularly mandated to support the local food shed, so we often find ourselves limiting craft vendors to once-month.
+Our market is particularly mandated to support the local food shed, so we often find ourselves limiting craft vendors to once-per-month attendance.

 Notes we're always looking for: